What to do after receiving a herniated disc diagnosis

-After diagnosing a herniated disc, most physicians begin treatment for the condition with conservative, noninvasive methods.
+After diagnosing a herniated disc, most doctors begin treatment for the condition with conservative methods.
 This may include one or more of the following:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)